-- b.
-Recommendations may be submitted from professors, employers, or others who are able to evaluate the applicant's capability for successful completion of the degree program, and who are not closely related to the applicant. - c.
-A pdf form can be found at: http://www.packaging.msu.edu/uploads/files/Recommendation%20for%20Admission.pdf - 4.
+- 3. Three (3) letters of recommendation. - 4.
 Take the Graduate Record Examination (GRE) and have official results sent to the University.
 MSU code is 1465 and there is no subject code for Packaging; use the code for "other."

 International students must also submit: